Blog

 All in all, Tableau has a lot to offer but at the same time, there are cheaper, more effective ways to create interactive dashboards.

-Top Tableau alternatives to consider for business intelligence in 2024
+Top Tableau alternative: 8 options to consider for business intelligence in 2025 & 2026

 If you need more ease of use, a more affordable pricing model, or better embedded analytics capabilities for business users, there are many great business intelligence tools to choose from.